abcdlsj/eth-parser/README.md

 For the first few commits, I implemented concurrent fetch blocks. but ETH generates a new block every 12 seconds, so there is no need for concurrent fetches.

-## Futures

-There also have some points that could be improved:
-1. Add daemon configuration
-   - `MacOS`: `plist` file
-   - `Linux`: systemd service